 Welcome!
-I’m Matt, a Ph.D Candidate with UGA’s School of Public and International Affairs.
+I’m Matt, an Assistant Professor at Whitworth University.
 I’m also the Civil and Political Rights Lead for the Human Rights Measurement Initiative.

 My research focuses on human rights measurement, political violence, marginalization and oppression.
 I most commonly work in the space of two overarching questions: “Why do states target their citizens with violence?” and “How do societal structures of privilege and power lead to non-enjoyment of human rights?”.
 These questions have launched projects across a number of subfields like political violence, political economy, and measurement.
 My dissertation is one example, identifying victims of human rights abuse to understand how - and why - states target certain people for abuse.
 This manifests in other projects, examining widespread or targeted human rights abuse in contexts of nationalism, personalism, civil unrest, and migration.